-About the staff: OSPPA currently includes Health Science Policy Analysts and the office secretary.
+OSPPA currently includes Health Science Policy Analysts and an Administrative Assistant.
 All of the Health Science Policy Analysts have doctoral degrees in fields of biomedical research, plus post-doctoral research experience, strong writing skills, and a dedication to communicating research advances and plans to public policy makers, professional and patient organizations, and other diverse scientific and lay audiences.